srid/nixos-unified/README.md

 | NixOS only | `nix flake init -t github:srid/nixos-flake#linux` | NixOS configuration only, with home-manager |
 | macOS only | `nix flake init -t github:srid/nixos-flake#macos` | nix-darwin configuration only, with home-manager |

-Once you have created the flake template, open the generated `flake.nix` and change the user (from "john") and hostname (from "example1") to match that of your environment; then run `nix run .#activate` to activate the configuration.
+After initializing the template, open the generated `flake.nix` and change the user (from "john") as well as hostname (from "example1") to match that of your environment.
+Then run `nix run .#activate` to activate the configuration.

-## Module
+## Module outputs

 Importing this flake-parts module will autowire the following flake outputs: